for Secondary Education in the UK.

 Age Range: KS4

-A valuable opportunity for your students to practise their skills in preparation for the workplace.
-Enables them to build on existing knowledge, record evidence of their achievements and develop confidence within a supportive environment.
-Can be used alone or as a follow-on from Communication Skills for the Workplace - The Foundations.
+Prepare your KS4 students for the skills they will need in the workplace.
+Lesson plans and worksheets cover communication skills and practical skills in the workplace.
+Students build on existing knowledge, record evidence of their achievements and develop confidence.
+Resources can be used alone or as a follow-on from Communication Skills for the Workplace - The Foundations.
+Resources are suitable for Key Stage 4 students of mixed and lower ability.

 Topics include: Appropriate language, Telephone manner; Receiving and conveying messages and instructions; Presentations; Memo and note-taking; Letter-writing; Email etiquette; Writing a CV, an advertisement, an invoice, a report; Importance of being clear and concise; Sending faxes; Using complimentary slips; Assertive behaviour; Creating a skills profile.